Syllabus

 If you are unsure if you meet the prerequisites above, please email the instructor.

-There will be no official textbook for this course, but we will (very) roughly follow some of the topics and applications from the textbook Mathematics for Machine Learning by Marc Peter Deisenroth, A. Aldo Faisal, and Chen Soon Ong.
+There will be no official textbook for this course, we will sometimes follow some topics and applications from the textbook Mathematics for Machine Learning by Marc Peter Deisenroth, A. Aldo Faisal, and Chen Soon Ong, but all of the slides are from scratch.
 All slides will be published before each lecture in Course Content so students can follow along during lecture.
 Optional readings will occasionally be posted.
+Required readings are “integrated” within the problems sets; all the problem sets will be exposition-proof-exposition style, so you can follow along with the derivation while filling in interesting details yourself.

 Though this class assumes that you’ve taken courses in each of the following areas, you may want to brush up.
 Along with Mathematics for Machine Learning by Marc Peter Deisenroth, A. Aldo Faisal, and Chen Soon Ong, here are a few more undergraduate-level resources for the following subjects.